patelkb99/cs4641-team36.github.io/README.md

   <em>Graph 4.
 Loss Curve Across Five Validation Folds</em>
 </p>

 From these charts, we can see that both the validation loss and validation accuracy peak at the 16th epoch.
 The model is then trained on the full 80% training split over 16 epochs.

 ### Improving The Results

 There are several things that could be implemented that might result in an increase in recall or accuracy.
 First, is randomly oversampling the positive samples.
 Since the model prioritizes recall over accuracy, it is more important that a positive sample is labeled as positive than that the model predicts both classes equally.
 With more positive image samples in each of the validation folds, it is more likely a positive image is label correctly.

 The CNN architecture could also improve.
 With more time and experimentation, we potentially could have performed more experimentation with the layers of our model.
 Additionally, if there were more available computational resources, more hyperparameter tuning could occur.
 As previously mentioned, the validation recall continually increased with the training recall.
 The key issue is balancing the recall precision tradeoff.

 ## Supervised Learning Models
-### Linear Regression, k-Nearest Neighbors, Support Vector Machine, and Neural Network
+### Linear Regression, k-Nearest Neighbors, Support Vector Machine, Random Forest, and Decision Tree Classifier

 In addition to the convolutional neural net, we ran other supervised learning models: Logistic Regression (LR), K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Random Forest (RF), and Decision Tree Classifier (DTC).
 We utilized sklearn’s Kfold and split the dataset into ten training tests.
 Then we used sklearn’s LogisticRegression, RandomForestClassifier, KNeighborsClassifier, Support Vector Machine SVC, DecisionTreeClassifier and compared their mean accuracies.
 We ran these methods twice: first on the dataset without preprocessing and then once again on a dataset that we had preprocessed with PCA.